acmoles/portfolio/portfolio/projects/toucanbox.md

 ### Going forward

 <p>
-It was clear the greatest potential for further improvement to the user experience lay with two so&#8209;far unaddressed principles; <em>Flexible and Personalised</em>.
-I would tackle them in a <router-link to="/extra/toucanbox-personalisation/">future project</router-link> focussing on retention.
+In this project I focussed on giving customers a strong reason to start a toucanBox subscription.
+The greatest potential going forward lay in giving them a strong reason to stay.
+This meant tackling the two remaining principles, <em>Flexible and Personalised</em>, in a <router-link to="/extra/toucanbox-personalisation/">future project</router-link> focussing on customer retention.
 </p>